 It is something he hears me say all the time and it’s true.
 I’m happy when my son and his friends hang out at our house.

+Not everyone is excited abut teens hanging out at their house.
 Here’s why I love that my house is the teen hangout — and you should too (despite the occasional mess and craziness that comes along with it).

 3 Perks to Having Teens Hang Out at Your House: